psaumur/CCNA_Course_Notes/Course_Notes/Interfaces_and_Cables.md

 These PORTS tend to be RJ-45 (Registered Jack) ports.

-# What is Ethernet?
+---

+WHAT IS ETHERNET?

 - Ethernet is a collection of network protocols/standards.

-# Why do we need network protocols and standards?
+Why do we need network protocols and standards?

 - provide common communication standards over networks.
 - provide common hardware standards to allow connectivity between devices.

-#

 Connections between devices operates at a set speed.

 These speeds are measured in "bits per second" (bps)

 A bit is a value of "0" or "1".
 A byte is 8 bits (0s and 1s)

 | Size | # of Bits |